karanlyons/django-save-the-change/docs/index.rst

 Goodies
 =======

-Save The Change also comes with a second mixin, ``TrackChanges``.
-Adding ``TrackChanges`` to your model will expose a few new properties and methods for tracking and manually reverting changes to your model before you save it.
+Save The Change also comes with a second mixin, :class:`~save_the_change.mixins.TrackChanges`.
+Adding :class:`~save_the_change.mixins.TrackChanges` to your model will expose a few new properties and methods for tracking and manually reverting changes to your model before you save it.

 Developer Interface